Heterologous expression: Biomolecular research

-In-Vitro Drug Development
+In vitro drug development

 Heterologous expression systems can be clinically incorporated to evaluate enzyme activity under highly reproducible conditions for in vitro drug development.
 This works to minimize patient risk by serving as an alternative to highly invasive procedures, or potential for the development adverse drug reactions.
 Enzyme activity analysis requires various expression systems to classify enzyme variants.
 As opposed to other animals, the expression of functional recombinant proteins is a costly process for mammalian cells specifically, due to low expression levels of enzymes contributing to drug metabolism.
 As a result, post-translational modification processes differ between species and limit accurate comparisons.
 The first heterologous protein product released to the market was human insulin, most commonly known as Humulin.
 This product was made with a strain of E. coli.
 Most bacteria, including E. coli, are unable to successfully secrete such proteins, requiring added cell harvesting, cell disruption, and product isolation steps before protein purification.

 Like Humulin, there have been many successes using heterologous expression for drug development.
 Heterologous expression via cloning of genes producing natural bioactive products of interest also can be expressed in host systems and scaled up for drug production.
 For example, several clinically relevant natural products in fungi are difficult to culture in laboratory settings.
 However, after identification of the corresponding active gene clusters, these genes can be cloned into yeast and expressed as well to produce the product of interest in a more cost and time effective way.
 This method can also be used to discover new drugs.
 In this experiment, previously unstudied fungal genetic sequences can be characterized and expressed, which allows the production of new natural products.
 However, with mutagenesis of genes towards a more biologically relevant compound, this can then be expressed to yield a new genetically modified product.